Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 We'll miss the espresso.
 We'll miss the cobblestones.
 We'll miss the feeling that history isn't just in museums here - it's in the streets, the buildings, the very air.
 But Tesla's calling and his birthplace awaits.
 (We will return to Zagreb in a few years on our epic Silk Road overland expedition.)

 We bid farewell to Zagreb with the kind of reluctance you feel leaving a really good party.
-Our next destination is the Nikola Tesla Birthplace Museum in Smiljan, about 206 kilometers south (towards Split).
+Our next destination is the Nikola Tesla Birthplace Museum in Smiljan, approximately 193 kilometers south via the A1 motorway.

 Keep vagabonding!